hanae-sori/Vitis-AI3.0_KV260/README.md

 As the user must incorporate the IP into the Vivado IP catalog themselves, it is very important to understand that the designs and IP on this page are specific to Vitis AI v3.5 and were verified with Vivado and Vitis 2022.2.
 If you are using a different version of Vitis or Vivado, please refer to [IP and Tool Version Compatibility](https://xilinx.github.io/Vitis-AI/3.0/html/docs/reference/version_compatibility.html) for additional information.

+"Vitis AI v3.0 is not compatible with Python >= 3.8."

 ### IP and Tool Version Compatibility
 Zynq™ Ultrascale+™